-Under the Modification Agreement, the Company must comply with certain financial covenants, including maintaining a minimum asset coverage ratio, a minimum net income threshold based on non-GAAP operating measures and a minimum net cash balance at certain points throughout the year.
-The interest rate will increase to the prime rate plus 2.25% if the Company is not able to meet the minimum asset coverage ratio.
-Failure to comply with these covenants, or the occurrence of an event of default, could permit the Lenders under the Line of Credit to declare all amounts borrowed under the Line of Credit, together with accrued interest and fees, to be immediately due and payable.
-In addition, the Line of Credit is secured by substantially all of our assets and places limits on the Company and its subsidiaries ability to incur debt or liens and engage in sale-leaseback transactions, make loans and investments, incur additional indebtedness, engage in mergers, acquisitions and asset sales, transact with affiliates and alter its business.
-The Company was in compliance with all covenants under the Line of Credit as of December 31, 2014.
+Company must also maintain a minimum net income threshold based on non-GAAP operating measures.
+Failure to comply with these covenants, or the occurrence of an event of default, could permit the lender under the Line of Credit to declare all amounts borrowed under the Line of Credit, together with accrued interest and fees, to be immediately due and payable.
+The Company was in compliance with all covenants under the Line of Credit as of December 31, 2015.